Navigating the End of Life for Spring Framework 5.3 and 6: What You Need to Know

 Here’s a step-by-step guide to help you through this transition:

-- Assessment of Current Codebase:some text
+- Assessment of Current Codebase:

 - Start by auditing your current application to identify dependencies, deprecated features, and areas where breaking changes may impact functionality.